Nerite Snails: Complete Care Guide (Best Algae-Eater?)

 Not the most popular, the black racer nerite snail (often categorized as Neritina pulligera) is actually one of the most common nerite snail species to come across at local fish stores.
 These snails are plain in color under poor lighting and appear as dark brown or black shells.
 However, under the right light, this species of nerite snail can become a spectacle with dark greens and browns with lighter colors (video source).

-Compared to the other nerite snail species on this list, the black racer nerite snail tends to grow to a larger adult size.
+Compared to the other nerite snail species on this list, the black racer nerite snail grow to a larger adult size.

 Final Thoughts